thib1984/ytdlmusic/README.md

 `--ogg` or `-o` : uses OGG format.

 `--Q` or `--quality` : sets the quality to 320kbs instead of 256kbs for MP3 format.

+`--nocover` : do not add cover art (from youtube thumbnail) to file produced.

 `--quiet` or `-q` : gives less output.